MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-default-settings.md

 ## Mixed Reality settings

-Change Field Service settings for Dynamics 365 Remote Assist.
-For more information, go to [Collaborate in mixed reality](remote-assist-hololens.md).
+Change Field Service settings for mixed reality apps.
+For more information about the integrations with mixed reality apps, go to [Collaborate in mixed reality with Field Service and Remote Assist](remote-assist-hololens.md) and [Integrate Guides with Field Service](mixed-reality-guides-integration.md).

 |  Option  |  Description  |
 |-------------|-----------------|